mitghi/jetro/README.md

 # jetro

-Jetro is a tool for transforming, querying and comparing data in JSON format.
+Jetro is a tool for transforming and querying the json format.

 # example